leiyangleon/Geogrid/README.md

 * when used in combination with the autoRIFT Python module (https://github.com/leiyangleon/autoRIFT), Geogrid can be used for feature tracking between image pair over a grid defined in an arbitrary geographic Cartesian (northing/easting) coordinate projection
 * outputs are returned in geocoded GeoTIFF image file format with the same EPSG projection code as input search grid
 * spatially varying input maps of velocity search range (in units of m/yr), chip size minimum and maximum (in units of m), stable surface mask (boolean) can be handled, with corresponding output (in units of integer image pixels) returned at each grid point.
+* **[NEW]** the program now supports fetching optical images (Landsat-8 GeoTIFF and Sentinel-2 COG formats are included) as well as other inputs (e.g. DEM, slope, etc; all in GeoTIFF format) from either local machine or URL links.
+See the changes on the autoRIFT [commands](https://github.com/leiyangleon/autoRIFT).
+When using the Geogrid commands below, users need to append a url flag: "-urlflag 1" for using URL links and performing coregistration, "-urlflag 0" for using files on local machine and performing coregistration.
+If the flag is not specified (default), it will behave the same as previous versions, i.e. using files on local machine without coregistration (assuming they are already coregistered).

 ## 4. Demo